esteban-stafford/sauna_/README.md

 ## License

-This project is licensed under GNU GPLv3 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under GNU GPLv3 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments